lucagump/eagletrt-api/README.md

 ## Technologies

 This project consists of an [express](https://expressjs.com/) rest API server written in Typescript.
 It's a cloud-based application.
 It's built with different microservices developed with Node Js, Docker, NGINX, MongoDB and MQTT.
-The project is up and running (_i hope_) [here](https://theuselessweb.com/).

 ## Goal
 This application is the result of the continuous research of the telemetry group from 2018 until 2021.
 The result is a maintainable application to serve the telemetry web-app used by the member of the team.
 The main focus is to serve the web app by giving the data to render the charts of the vehicle during the tests.
 Each user should have the possibility to see a customizable page with charts and configuration of the vehicle.
 Further user stories could be implemented starting from this _zero_ version of the software.